 Finish it: Work an odd number of rows (at least one) of single crochet.
 At the end, do not turn — CH 1, skip the stitch directly to the RIGHT and reverse single crochet (rev SC*) into each SC, ending with a sl st in the turning chain of the previous row.
 Fasten off.

 Worked in the round: sl st into first SC, Ch 1, then continue as for working flat, ending with a sl st into first rev SC.

 *rev SC (worked from left to right): Insert hook in next stitch to the right, yarn over, pull loop through, yarn over, pull through both loops on hook.

 The crab stitch is also one of designer Myra Wood’s favorite stitches for use in her class Freeform Crochet.

 Shell edging: worked after one row of contrasting SC.

-Shells give you a more dainty looking finish, perfect for blankets and garments.
-You can even use this edging on non-crocheted items such as pillowcases to make them extra.
+Shells give you a more dainty-looking finish, perfect for blankets and garments.
+You can even use this edging on non-crocheted items such as pillowcases to give them an extra flourish.